Eslem/Java-YoutubePlayer/README.md

-Java-YoutubePlayer
+Desktop Youtube list player (vb)
 ==================

-Youtube list reproduction in java
+Youtube list reproduction in a window in the right corner